jonfernq/Learning/GitHub/LocalRemoteRepositories.md

 After following these steps, the changes you made in the local repository should be reflected in the remote repository on GitHub.

+---

+### Project Files to Deploy to Sphinx GitHub Pages site

+> I do not understand exactly which directories and files must be included in deploying a Python Sphinx documentation site to GitHub.
+It seems that everything in the '_build' directory must be included?
+Anything else?

+When deploying a Python Sphinx documentation site to GitHub, the following directories and files are typically included:

+- **The docs directory:** This is the directory that contains your Sphinx documentation files, including your conf.py configuration file.

+- **The _build directory:** This directory contains the built HTML files that Sphinx generates when you build your documentation.
+These files are what will be served by GitHub Pages.

+- **The index.html file:** This file is the main entry point for your documentation site.
+It should be located in the root of the _build directory.

+- Any other **static assets (such as images, CSS, or JavaScript files)** that are referenced by your documentation pages.

+To deploy your documentation site to GitHub, you can follow these general steps:

+- 1. Build your documentation using Sphinx: make html (or sphinx-build -b html source/ _build/)

+- 2. Copy the contents of the _build/html directory into a new directory named docs in your repository.

+- 3. Add, commit, and push the changes to your GitHub repository.

+- 4. Configure GitHub Pages to serve your documentation site from the docs directory.

+Once you've done this, your Sphinx documentation site should be available at https://<username>.github.io/<repository-name>/.